wp-plugins/participants-database/readme.txt

 = 1.1.2 =
 * fixed private record link for sites using query links
 * changed "registration page" setting from text entry to page list dropdown
+* split CSS files so only the needed rules are loaded by shortcodes

 = 1.1.1 =